OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 There are 3 main components :

-- 'homme.component' which is the home page.
+- 'home.component' which is the home page.
 - 'country.component' which is the second page that will detail the country results.
 - 'not-found.component' which is the error and redirection page.